laravel/docs/dusk.md

     php artisan dusk:fails

-If you want to install a different version than the current provided ChromeDriver than you may install that binary with the `dusk:chrome-driver` command
+If you want to install a different version than the current provided ChromeDriver, then you may install that binary with the `dusk:chrome-driver` command

     # Update the driver for the current OS to the latest version.
     php artisan dusk:chrome-driver